 Amazon CodeGuru integrates machine learning into the code review process, allowing it to learn from Amazon's extensive codebase to provide developers with actionable insights.
 This tool enables developers to make improvements in real time, ensuring that best practices are followed from the outset.

-Key Features
+Key features

 In the ever-evolving landscape of cloud computing, efficient and optimized software development is paramount.
 Amazon CodeGuru, a groundbreaking developer tool offered by AWS, addresses this imperative by using machine learning to enhance code quality and application performance.
 This section provides a detailed exploration of Amazon CodeGuru, shedding light on its features, functionalities, and the transformative impact it brings to the realm of software development.